Self-gravitating fluid flows with Gowdy symmetry near cosmological singularities: Existence theory for self-gravitating fluids

-We remark that \Eqref{eq:EinsteinEuleroperatorred} only makes sense once leading order terms and exponents have been chosen as above.
-When we refer to the evolution equations in the form \Eqref{eq:EinsteinEuleroperatorred} or to individual operators in \Eqref{eq:EinsteinEuleroperatorred} we shall always assume that these choices have been made.
-In particular, we shall always consider $\kappaVecG$ and $\muVecG$ as given by \Eqsref{eq:kappaG} and \eqref{eq:muG} in terms of a smooth function $k$ and smooth exponents $\muGcomp{i}$ and $\eta$.
-In the same way we consider $\kappaVecF$ and $\muVecF$ as defined by \Eqref{eq:muF} from the function $\Gamma$ given by \Eqref{eq:defGammainh}, $\gamma\in (1,2)$ and exponents $\muGcomp{i}$.
-We shall also always consider $\USG$ and $\USF$ as defined in terms of smooth functions $\Lambda_*$, $E_*$, $Q_{**}$, $v_*^0$ and $v_*^1$ by \Eqsref{eq:firstordervariablesSG1} -- \eqref{eq:LOTderivatives} and \Eqref{eq:defUSF}.
-In addition, the function $Q_*$ shall always be considered as smooth.
+We remark that when we refer to the evolution equations in the form \eqref{eq:EinsteinEuleroperatorred} or to individual operators in \Eqref{eq:EinsteinEuleroperatorred}, we will always assume without further notice that the choices above have been made.
+In particular, we will always consider $\kappaVecG$ and $\muVecG$ as given by \Eqsref{eq:kappaG} and \eqref{eq:muG} in terms of a smooth function $k$ and smooth exponents $\muGcomp{i}$ and $\eta$.
+In the same way we consider $\kappaVecF$ and $\muVecF$ as defined by \Eqref{eq:muF} from the function $\Gamma$ given by \Eqref{eq:exprGammaN}, $\gamma\in (1,2)$ and exponents $\muGcomp{i}$.
+We will also always consider $\USG$ and $\USF$ as defined in terms of smooth functions $\Lambda_*$, $E_*$, $Q_{**}$, $v_*^0$ and $v_*^1$ by \Eqsref{eq:firstordervariablesSG1}--\eqref{eq:LOTderivatives} and \Eqref{eq:defUSF}.
+In addition, the function $Q_*$ will always be considered as smooth.